realA10001986/Time-Circuits-Display/README.md

 The speedo display shown in this video is based on a fairly well-designed stand-alone replica I purchased on ebay.
 I removed the electronics inside and wired the LED segments to an Adafruit i2c backpack (from the Adafruit 878 product) and connected it to the TCD.
 Yes, it is really that simple.
 (The switch was made by me, see [here](https://github.com/realA10001986/Time-Circuits-Display/wiki/Time-Circuits-Switch), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)

-There are two special options in the Speedo Display Type drop-down in the Config Portal: *Ada 1911 (left tube)* and *Ada 878 (left tube)*.
+In order to use the Speedometer display, select the correct display type in the Config Portal.
+There are two special options in the Speedo Display Type drop-down: *Ada 1911 (left tube)* and *Ada 878 (left tube)*.
 These two can be used if you connect only one 2-digit-tube to the respective Adafruit i2c backpack, as I did in case of my speedo replica as well as my [Wall Clock](#my-custom-made-time-circuits-wall-clock).

 Since the I2C bus is already quite long from the control board to the last display in the chain, I recommend soldering another JST XH 4pin plug onto the control board (there are two additional i2c break-outs available), and to connect the speedometer there.

 ## GPS receiver

 The firmware supports an MT(K)3333-based GPS receiver, connected through i2c (slave address 0x10).
 The CircuitSetup-designed speedo display will have such a chip built-in, but since this gadget is not yet available, in the meantime, you can use alternatives such as the Adafruit Mini GPS PA1010D (product id [4415](https://www.adafruit.com/product/4415)) or the Pimoroni P1010D GPS Breakout ([PIM525](https://shop.pimoroni.com/products/pa1010d-gps-breakout?variant=32257258881107)).
-The GPS receiver can be used as a source of authoritative time (like NTP), and/or speed of movement (to be displayed on a [speedo display](#speedometer)).
+The GPS receiver can be used as a source of authoritative time (like NTP), and speed of movement (to be displayed on a [speedo display](#speedometer)).

 GPS receivers receive signals from satellites, but in order to do so, they need to be "tuned in" (aka get a "fix").
 This "tuning" process can take a long time; after first power up, it can take 30 minutes or more for a receiver to be able to determine its position.
 In order to speed up this process, modern GPS receivers have special "assisting" features.
 One key element is knowledge of current time, as this helps identifying satellite signals quicker.
 So, in other words, initially, you need to tell the receiver, what it is supposed to tell you.
 However, as soon as the receiver has received satellite signals for 15-20 minutes, it saves the data it collected to its battery-backed memory and will find a fix within seconds after power-up in the future.